 2) Key Largo: Kayak and explore Everglades National Park

-It is the only eco-system of its type in the world with the largest subtropical wilderness in the United States, it boasts rare and endangered species.
+Everglades National Park is the only eco-system of its type in the world!
+With the largest subtropical wilderness in the United States, it boasts rare and endangered species.
 It has been designated a World Heritage Site, International Biosphere Reserve and a wetland of international importance.
 Key Largo is considered to be the Gateway to the Everglades.